waysidekoi/graduate-guide/getting_ready.md

 * Ensure your project can be cloned and run without errors
 * __SHOW PROGRESS__
 * Do some things that are lower level or outside the typical stack of a web developer.
 These projects are great conversation pieces during an interview.

+### Highlight Your Best Work
+Fork your final projects to your repository, and ask people to star the 5 projects you're most proud of so they show up as the popular repositories on your github page

 ## Tools
 * Google/Twitter/Github are your starting points for getting a peek inside a company.